vtorosyan/vtorosyan.github.io/_posts/2021/2021-08-18-engineering-manager-readme.md

 ## Processes

 I am a big fan of processes.
-I used to hate them, but eventually came to the conclusion that processes are needed, but they can be done badly.
-I still hate processes that:
+I used to not like them, but eventually came to the conclusion that processes are needed, but they can be done badly.
+I still avoid processes that:

 - Are inconsistently applied and not repeatable
 - Are not documented and clearly communicated